yushundong/yushundong.github.io/_pages/projects.md

     </a>
   </div>
   <div class="rai-text">
     <b>PyGIP</b> is a comprehensive Python library focused on model extraction attacks and defenses in Graph Neural Networks (GNNs).
 Built on PyTorch, PyTorch Geometric, and DGL, the library offers a robust framework for understanding, implementing, and defending against attacks targeting GNN models.
-Check [our Github Repo](https://github.com/LabRAI/PyGIP) and [our Official Website](https://labrai.github.io/PyGIP/)!
+Check our Github Repo at https://github.com/LabRAI/PyGIP
   </div>

 </div>